Red Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have won 51.5% of the games this season when they were favored on the moneyline (17-16).
+- The Red Sox have won 18 of the 34 games they were listed as the moneyline favorite this season (52.9%).

-- Boston has a record of 1-2 when it has played as moneyline favorites with odds of -225 or shorter (33.3% winning percentage).
+- When it has played as moneyline favorites with odds of -225 or shorter, Boston has a record of 2-2 (50%).

-- The Red Sox have a 69.2% chance to win this contest based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Red Sox's implied win probability is 69.2%.

-- Boston has played in 87 games with set over/under, and have combined with opponents to go over the total 45 times (45-40-2).
+- Boston has played in 88 games with an over/under set, and have combined with its opponents to go over the total 45 times (45-40-3).

-- The Red Sox have covered only 25% of their games this season, going 2-6-0 against the spread.
+- The Red Sox have covered just 25% of their games this season, going 2-6-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!